asjad99/asjad99/README.md

 I'm a life long learner, who is trying to master the art of the following:

-- Building High Performing Technology Organizations (with Adaptive AI-Driven Processes)
+- Building High Performing Technology Organizations (with adaptive AI-Driven Processes)
 - Intelligent Software Design and Construction
-- Technical Data Product Management
+- Data Product Management (Technical)

 ----